-Every organization has to take business risks in order to succeed.
-The role of enterprise risk management is to identify, assess and control those risks to ensure an organization is taking the right level to meet its business objectives without causing financial or legal problems.
+Every organization must take business risks to be successful.
+The role of enterprise risk management is to identify, assess and control those risks to ensure an organization can meet its business objectives without causing financial, legal or other problems.
 Different risk management standards have been created to help with that process.
 ISO 31000 and the COSO ERM framework are the most-followed guidelines.

 Which one of the two should your organization use?
-To help you choose between them, let's look more closely at what the ISO 31000 and COSO standards are and how they differ from one another.
+To help you choose between them, let's look more closely at what the ISO 31000 and COSO standards are as well as how they differ from one another.

 What are COSO and ISO?